 Senior Boarding (13-18)

-Boarding is central to School’s life and it is one of our great strengths.
-Strong pastoral care, high quality teaching and a great emphasis on extra-curricular activity make this a very special community in which to live and learn.
+Boarding is central to life at St Lawrence College and is one of our great strengths.
+Strong pastoral care, high-quality teaching, and a significant emphasis on extra-curricular activities make this a very special community in which to live and learn.

-We recognise that our older pupils need more private space in which to live and work, so senior pupils are housed in 5-bed dorms, leading to double or single rooms as they get older.
-All rooms are en-suite.
-Plenty of secure storage space for possessions ensures that valuable personal items are kept safe.
-There are kitchens and tuck shops in each House so pupils can prepare snacks between meals, after sports matches and at weekends.
+We recognise that our older pupils need more private space in which to live and work.
+Senior pupils are initially housed in 3 and 4 bed dormitories, progressing to double or single rooms as they advance through the school.
+All rooms are en-suite, providing comfort and privacy.
+Ample secure storage ensures that personal belongings are kept safe.
+Each house is equipped with kitchens and tuck shops, allowing pupils to prepare snacks between meals, after sports matches, and during weekends.

-All pupils have access to the College IT network and wireless internet access (with suitable controls) to keep in touch with family and friends back home.
+All pupils have access to the College IT network and wireless internet (with appropriate controls), enabling them to keep in touch with family and friends back home.

 Bellerby is the boarding house for senior girls.
 It currently accommodates 60 teenagers with an age range of 13-18 years and sits in the heart of the School grounds.
 The accommodation is split over three floors and has a range of very modern en-suite single, double and quadruple rooms.